Intimate Encounters with Nature

-Ecotourism’s Economic Impact Captures $77 billion of the global market and experiencing double-digit gains that are likely to accelerate as concern about global warming rises.
-The United Nations World Travel Organization (UNWTO) estimates that in 2007 ecotourism captured 7 percent of the international market.
-According to Travel Weekly, sustainable tourism could grow to 25% of the world’s travel market by 2012, taking the value of the sector to approximately $473 billion a year.
+Ecotourism’s Economic Impact Captures $181 billion of the global market and experiencing double-digit gains that are likely to accelerate as concern about global warming rises.
+According to Travel Weekly, sustainable tourism could grow to 25% of the world’s travel market in the coming years.

-Our business includes and integrates all of the above markets segments and all of these segments are showing strong growth and are expected to continue to grow well into the foreseeable future.
+Our business model includes and integrates all of the above markets segments into a seamless and wholistic experience.
+All of these segments are showing strong growth and are expected to continue to grow well into the foreseeable future.

 Business Plan | Company Summary | Services & Revenue Streams | Market Analysis | Marketing Strategy | Financial Plan